 Estimates put its travel times from New York to Los Angeles at four hours and 28 minutes and Barcelona to Berlin at one hour and 45 minutes.

 What is Hyperloop?
 Here’s who’s working on it and where

 Several companies are working on the technology, including Virgin, which partnered with American firm Hyperloop One in October 2017 to begin work on a prototype intended to propel customers over the 87-mile stretch between Dubai and Abu Dhabi in just 12 minutes.

 Hyperloop One, based in Los Angeles, is also looking to transport cargo and is working on a feasibility study with DP World – the Dubai Port Authority – with the aim of moving containers out of the Jebel Ali port in Dubai.

-As well as this, Hyperloop One entered into a memorandum of understanding with the Government of Maharashtra in February this year to construct a route between Mumbai and Pune, taking just 20 minutes – 12.5% of the current three-hour journey time.
+As well as this, Hyperloop One entered into a memorandum of understanding with the government of Maharashtra, a state in India, in February this year to construct a route between Mumbai and Pune that would take just 20 minutes – 12.5% of the current three-hour journey time.

 It also has plans to build a customer route between Helsinki and Stockholm tunnelling beneath the Baltic Sea to transport passengers in less than 30 minutes.

 Dutch company Delft Hyperloop has its own design for the transport technology, known as Atlas, with a proposed route between Paris and Amsterdam.